Veteran Entrepreneurship Training Program

 About the Program

-The Center for Entrepreneurial Studies at Rider University offers a nine week entrepreneurship program during the summer.
-This program will have veterans develop a business concept and work on a business plan for a new venture idea or to grow an existing business.
+The Center for Entrepreneurial Studies at Rider University offers a seven week entrepreneurship program during the summer.
+This program will have veterans develop a business concept and explore the feasibility of that concept for a new venture idea or to grow an existing business.
 All classes will take place at Rider’s Lawrenceville campus.
-The program has two phases.
-Phases one will have veterans develop their business concept.
-This concept must be finalized (and approved) before moving onto phase two, which is the full business plan creation process.